rsvp/chess/README.md

 * Most book variations have no value because they are mistaken or contain fallacious assumptions.
 * Most combinations are inspired by the player's memories of earlier games.
 * Move to create an advantage.
+* Move your piece in the worst plight, unless you discern an advantage by attacking.
 * My favorite victory is when it is not even clear where my opponent made a mistake.
 * Mystify, mislead, and surprise the enemy.
 * Never bring the queen out too early.